m4tuzalix/python_job_reporter/README.md

 # Setup
 - open starter.py in your editor
+- find variable 'city' and put the city you are interested about
 - find variable 'key_words' and add as many words as you want.
 I recommend max 3.

 # Requirements